robtweed/qewd-hit-platform/docs/openehr-maint.md

         window.parent.postMessage('loggedIn', 'http://www.mgateway.com:8080');

-YOu must change the second argument of the *postMessage* function to match the IP address/domain name of the host machine on which you are running the Orchestrator Container, and the port on which your Orchestrator Container is listening.  eg:
+You must change the second argument of the *postMessage* function to match the IP address/domain name of the host machine on which you are running the Orchestrator Container, and the port on which your Orchestrator Container is listening.  eg: